loanmarket/career-ladder/Engineering.md

 - I am constantly looking for opportunities and ways to impart my knowledge to others.
 - I may be a highly regarded engineer but I don't know everything, even when my ego wants to pretend I do.
 I am comfortable showing that I still need to learn and will visibly collaborate, seek help, get advice, and undertake mentoring as needed.
-- I am an information sponge, always staying abreast of advances in software development ecosystem.
+- I am an information sponge, always staying abreast of advances in the software development ecosystem.
 - I know that my knowledge will soon be obsolete so I'm actively investing in other areas or technologies into which I can grow.
 - I am proficient at delivering software products using good practices.

+---

 ## Engineering Manager
 > I am trusted to autonomously lead people through any engagement with a proven record of delivering pitches from inception to their successful completion.
+>
+> 🔀 The sub-branches of Engineering Manager are:
+>
+> - Architect: Engineering and software architecture excellence.
+> - Business Analysis: Business solution design and strategy.
+> - Leadership: Problem solving and operational excellence.

 #### I am a deeply respected leader of people.